15 Fantastic Restaurants to Check out in Sedona, Arizona

 Cucina is one of just a handful of Italian establishments in this region.
 Sadly, Northern Arizona is not known for being home to many decent authentic Italian restaurants.
 Cucina is owned by renowned Chef Lisa Dahl, who operates a number of other highly regarded Sedona dining favorites such as Dahl and Diluca and Mariposa, although Cucina is by far the best of the bunch.
 After a long day out exploring Sedona’s amazing trails, a nice hearty Italian meal is definitely the way to go!

 Cucina is the best Italian restaurant in town due to the wonderful setting, service, and cuisine.
-Although Dahl and Diluca is more popular with tourists, Cucina offers a more rustic charm, along with friendlier service and a more welcoming laid-back vibe.
+Although Dahl and Diluca is more popular with tourists, Cucina offers more rustic charm, along with friendlier service and a more welcoming laid-back vibe.
 The Primavera Al Pesto is a wonderful creamy pasta treat with the most delicious pesto sauce ever.
 Also – do not leave without trying out the wonderful dessert sampler!

 What to try: Fettuccine Primavera Al Pesto, Tortelloni con Funghi Tartufo, Dessert sampler